sha66ms/cybersecurity-roadmap/README.md

 Learn the Linux operating system, essential commands, file permissions, users, processes, and basic system administration concepts used in cybersecurity.

- Goal

-By the end of this week, you should be able to:

-Navigate the Linux file system.
-Use essential Linux commands.
-Create, modify, move, and delete files and directories.
-Understand users, groups, and permissions.
-Manage running processes.
-Use SSH to connect to a Linux machine.
-Read and understand basic Linux command output.
-Work comfortably from the Linux terminal.
  Resources
  Video Courses
 Linux for Ethical Hackers — The Cyber Mentor